DaleOrders/AWS-Study-Notes/README.md

 ### 1.12.1.
 Regional and Global AWS Architecture

 Example: A user in Australia requests data stored in the US.
 Route53 provides DNS services, and cloudfront provides the CDN infrastructure.
-This is global instructure.
+This is global architectural design.

 ![image](https://user-images.githubusercontent.com/52617475/146117800-687c7e0b-bb60-4fd9-8726-1e0a691d6e11.png)